-Without attention to SEO at each stage of your site’s development, it may not perform as expected.
-Web developers and website design companies are continually becoming key partners, working to keep your site optimized for search.
+Without attention to SEO at each stage of your site's development, it may not perform as expected.
+As a result, web developers and website design companies are continually becoming key partners, working to keep your site optimized for search.

 Starting with the right information architecture (IA) gives you an SEO advantage as your site grows and becomes more visible online.
 IA encompasses organizational aspects of the content found on websites, creating intuitive structures for users and search bots.
-Creating well-conceived architecture does not occur by accident, so the most effective web professionals conduct research and do what it takes to answer visitors’ questions on every page.
+Creating well-conceived architecture does not occur by accident, so the most effective web professionals conduct research and do what it takes to answer every page's visitors' questions.

-For the best results promoting your message, primary content focus should start on a broad topic level, before drilling down to individual pages with more narrow keyword emphasis.
+The primary content focus should start on a broad topic level before drilling down to individual pages with a more narrow keyword emphasis for the best results promoting your message.

 Not only does the straightforward layout help user experience (UX), but Google also rewards a clear structure, organizing related content in logical ways.
 In the SEO world, organized IA is also known as "siloing" and has massive impacts on getting found in search.

-These and other benefits of proper IA show why it’s never too early to start thinking about SEO.
+These and other benefits of good IA show why it's never too early to start thinking about SEO.

 Mobile and Responsive Sites - A Modern Must

 There is no further reason to tap dance around the issue of mobile optimization.